PF

 Instructions

-1. 1Bring a large pot of water to a boil.
+1. 1Bring a large pot of water to a boil over high heat.

-4. 4Add 1 more tablespoon oil to the pan.
-Place the bok choy halves cut-side-down in the pan.
-Cook for 1 minute or until lightly golden on the bottom, then flip and cook for 30 seconds on the other side.
-Transfer the cooked bok choy to a clean plate and set aside.
+4. 4Add 1 tablespoon avocado oil to the same pan.
+Place the bok choy cut-side-down and cook 1 minute over medium-high heat until lightly golden on the bottom, then flip and cook 30 seconds on the other side.
+Transfer to a clean plate.

-5. 5Add the noodles to the boiling water and cook according to package instructions until al dente.
+5. 5Add the noodles to the boiling water and cook according to package directions until al dente, then drain thoroughly.

 Nutrition — Per Serving